binnes/esp8266Workshop/en/part4/JUPYTER.md

 - Jupyter Notebooks
 - Read data from a Cloudant DB into Spark
-- Calculate the Average, Standard Deviation, and Find the Min/Max
+- How to create a model to be able to classify the IoT data to determine what is happening.

 ### Introduction

 Jupyter Notebook is a web-based interactive computational environment for interactive data science and scientific computing.
 A Jupyter Notebook document is a JSON document, following a versioned schema, and containing an ordered list of input/output cells which can contain code, text (using Markdown), mathematics, plots and rich media, usually ending with the ".ipynb" extension.
 A Jupyter kernel is a program responsible for handling various types of request (code execution, code completions, inspection), and providing a reply.

+The steps below will build up the Jupyter notebook, there is a solution notebook at the end to use if you need assistance to complete any step.

 ### Step 1 - Cloudant Credentials

-Before we can read the ESP8266 IoT temperature and humidity data into a Jupyter notebook we need to create credentials to the Cloudant database created in the [Part 3 - Store Data in Cloud Storage](../part3/CLOUDANT.md) section.
+Before we can read the ESP8266 IoT temperature and humidity data into a Jupyter notebook we need to create credentials for the Cloudant database created in the [Part 3 - Store Data in Cloud Storage](../part3/CLOUDANT.md) section.

 - Open a new browser tab.
 - Return to the [IBM Cloud dashboard](https://console.bluemix.net/dashboard/apps/) and your IoT Starter application. **Click** on the cloudantNoSQLDB service connection (1).